French rail strikes have cost 100 million euros, operator says

 The SNCF would also be transformed into a private company whose shares are owned by the state -- which unions see as a first step toward privatisation, despite government denials.

-The standoff promises weeks of headaches for the network's 4.5 million daily passengers.
+The standoff promises weeks of headaches for the network's 4.5 million daily passengers -- which has coincided with a series of strikes at Air Francy by workers seeking a six percent raise.

+The airline said Monday that one-quarter of flights would be cancelled on average Tuesday, with another day of strike set for Wednesday.

 Just one in five high-speed TGV trains were running Monday, compared with one in seven or eight during last week's strikes, and about 20 percent of the Eurostar trains in and out of London have been cancelled.